TairHuri/Numerical-Analysis-1/README.md

 This repository contains Python scripts relevant to the Numerical Analysis course.
 The files focus on fundamental matrix operations
+This repository is a fork of the Original Project https://github.com/lihiSabag/Numerical-Analysis-2023.git
 ## Included Files

 inverse_matrix.py: Python script for calculating the inverse of a matrix.